its-sachink/Educative/Python 3 - An interactive deep dive/1_First Python Program/10_Sets.md

 ```

-1. ② As I mentioned earlier, a single set can contain values of any datatype.
-And, as I mentioned earlier, sets are unordered.
+1. ② As I mentioned earlier, <mark>a single set can contain values of any datatype.</mark> And, as I mentioned earlier, sets are unordered.
 This set does not remember the original order of the list that was used to create it.
     - If you were to add items to this set, it would not remember the order in which you added them.

 2. Don’t have any values yet?
 Not a problem.
 You can create an empty set.